keratin/authn-server/docs/guide-implementing_change_password.md

 ### Frontend

-* Create a form where a logged-in user may enter their current and new passwords.
+* Create a form where a logged-in user may enter their current and new passwords with an optional TOTP MFA code (required if the user has completed MFA onboarding with their authenticator app).
-* Submit the current and new passwords to AuthN.
+* Submit the current and new passwords with the MFA code to AuthN.

 ## Related Guides